 Hey Google, Tell Me a Story

-On The Keyword, Google explains that Tell Me a Story allows you to hear stories like “Let’s Be Firefighters!”
+On The Keyword, Google explained that Tell Me a Story allows you to hear stories like “Let’s Be Firefighters!”
 (Blaze and the Monster Machines) and “Robot Rampage” (Teenage Mutant Ninja Turtles).
 You can also ask Google to read you a bedtime story instead.

 "Hey Google, tell me a story." ?

 Google launched Tell Me a Story to coincide with National Tell a Story Day, which is held on April 27 every year.
 However, reading should be a year-round activity, and the “Hey Google, tell me a story” command will, thankfully, work 365 days a year.

 Tell Me a Story is available in the US, the UK, Canada, Australia, and India.
 All you’ll need to make use of it is an Android or iOS device with Google Assistant installed on it, as well as the latest version of the Google Play Books app.

 This is a neat Google Assistant feature, and another tool in a parent’s arsenal when their little ones won’t go to sleep.
 However, having Google Assistant reading a bedtime story to your child is no substitution for doing it yourself.
 Especially if you do all of the voices too!